- What We Do

 Spectrum Commodities.
 2016.
 World Production and Supply/Demand May 10,2016.
 Retrieved on September 30, 2016 from: http://spectrumcommodities.com/wp-content/uploads/2016/05/Supply-Demand.pdf

 Thoenes, T. 2006.
 Background paper for the Competitive Commercial Agriculture in Sub-Saharan Africa (CCAA) Study.
 Soybean: International Commodity Profile.
 Food and Agriculture Organization of the United Nations.

-United States Department of Agriculture, Agricultural Research Service.
-2012.
-USDA National Nutrient Database for Standard Reference, Release 25.
+U.S. Department of Agriculture, Agricultural Research Service.
+2015.
+USDA National Nutrient Database for Standard Reference, Release 28.
 Nutrient Data Laboratory Home Page.
-Retrieved from: http://ndb.nal.usda.gov/
+Retrieved September 30, 2016 from: http://ndb.nal.usda.gov/